Article written by

 Dr. Lewis JasseyMedical Director - Pediatric Medicine

-Making your own cannabis oil at home is easy if you know a few tricks.
+Making cannabis oil at home is easy if you know a few tricks.
 Learn how to make canna oil in your kitchen with our complete recipe and step-by-step guide.

 DIY Cannabis Oil: The Basics

 Homemade cannabis oil offers a variety of health and wellness benefits.
-You may choose to mix the canna oil into another edible or beverage recipe, apply the canna oil topically, or place a few drops under your tongue like a cannabis tincture.
+You may mix the canna oil into another edible or beverage recipe, apply the oil topically, or place a few drops under your tongue like a cannabis tincture.

 Canna oil has recreational uses as well as medicinal purposes.
 Here are a few therapeutic uses for cannabis oil:

 - Pain relief